danielearwicker/immuto/docs-src/README.md

 Immuto solves this problem, and does so with absolute static type-safety.
 Read on to find out how...

-*The name "Immuto" is a joke.
-It sounds like a magic spell to make your app immutable.
-But really it's the Latin verb "to change".
-Which is what this package is really about: changing things without changing them.*
+The name *Immuto* sounds like a magic spell to make your app immutable.
+But really it's the Latin verb *to change*.
+Which is what this package is really about: changing things without changing them.